OWASP/owasp-mastg/OMTG-Files/02_Crackmes/List_of_Crackmes.md

 ## [UnCrackable App for Android Level 2](https://github.com/OWASP/owasp-mstg/tree/master/OMTG-Files/02_Crackmes/01_Android/Level_02/)

 This app holds a secret inside.
-Can you find it?
+May include traces of native code.

 - Objective: A secret string is hidden somewhere in this app.
 Find a way to extract it.
 - Author: [Bernhard Mueller](https://github.com/b-mueller)